pj-mill/AspNet_MVC5_Caching/README.md

 # AspNet_MVC5_Caching

-A look at Caching in an MVC5 project using ObjectCache & MemoryCache.
-Also demonstrates partial views and making ajax calls.
+A couple of MVC5 projects that takes a look at Caching using ObjectCache & MemoryCache.
+Also demonstrates partial views, AJAX and DI.

 ---